justinleetyler/justinleetyler.github.io/catalog.md

 922 LEU -- Leuchtenburg, William E. -- Herbert Hoover. -- Time Books, c2009. -- xviii, 186 p. -- ISBN 9780805069587.
 > read 2013-05.
 Grade C. -r -- Ch.
 3: Hoovers efforts during WWI.
 He preached volunteerism and philanthropy; but he also recieved lots of money from the gov't. -- Leading the food administration.
 Put in place rationing and price fixing. -s  -- Hoover's feisty behavior helps account for why he had not a friend in cabinet.
 Unable to understand how anyone could disagree with him, he flew into tantrums when men he did not think were his equals raised objections. -p.
 64 -q -- Henry Wallice dispised him -f -- Hoover is our shepherd / We are in want / He maketh us to lie / Down on the park benches / He leadeth us beside the still factories / He disturbeth our soul. -Parody circulated by war veterans in the '32 campaign. -p.
 140 -f -- Critics also misrepresented Hoover as a Wall Street lackey.
 'The only trouble with capitalism is the capitalists,' he had told the columnist Mark Sullivan.
 'They're too damned greedy.' -q -p.
 148

-910 LEW -- Lewis, Benny. -- 29 life lessons learned in travelling in the world for 8 years straight. -- on 1 external hard drive. -- on external hard drive. --  File name: (10133.pdf) -- DBID 10133. -- IN Fluent in 3 months. -- [2011?] -- URL http://www.fluentin3months.com

 759 LEW -- Lewis-Williams, David. -- Deciphering ancient minds / David Lewis-Williams and Sam Challis. -- [S.n., n.d.] -- v.
 > Read 2016-05.
 Grade B. -r